Right Heart Catheterization with Heart Tissue Biopsy

 What happens during a right heart catheterization with heart tissue biopsy?

-Your doctor will do the right-heart cath with biopsy in the cardiac cath lab or in a special department.
-If you are critically ill, your doctor may give you the test in the intensive care unit (ICU).
-A right-heart cath may be done on an outpatient basis or as part of your hospital stay.
-The procedure may vary depending on your condition and your doctor's practices.
+Your healthcare provider will do the right heart cath with biopsy in the cardiac cath lab or in a special department.
+If you are critically ill, your healthcare provider may do the right heart cath in the intensive care unit (ICU) with portable X-ray equipment.
+A right heart cath may be done on an outpatient basis or as part of your hospital stay.
+The procedure may vary depending on your condition and your healthcare provider's practices.

 • You will need to remove any jewelry or other objects that may interfere with the procedure.
 You may wear your dentures or hearing aids if you use either of these.